Is Business Loan Interest Tax Deductible?

-If you’re a small business owner who’s taken out a loan to grow your business, you’re probably worried about paying off your business loan—especially with the interest on top.
-We have some good news for you: the interest on your business loan is tax deductible as a business expense.
+If you’re a small business owner who’s taken out a loan to grow your business, you might be worried about paying off your business loan—especially with the interest on top.
+We have some good news for you: The interest on your business loan is tax deductible as a business expense.

 There’s no way around the reality that paying off a small business loan is no fun.
 But there are upsides, too.
 You’re getting to grow your business with this money, and because the loan interest is considered a business expense, the IRS sees the interest on your business loan as tax deductible.

 Well, mostly.
-Before you go running to your accountant, though, you’ll want to make sure that you satisfy all of the requirements for the loan interest to be deductible.
+Before you go running to your accountant, though, you’ll want to make sure that you satisfy all of the requirements for a business loan interest tax deduction.
 There are a few circumstances when interest on business loans isn’t tax deductible, or not entirely, at least.
 So, you’ll want to make sure you’re eligible for the write off.

 Here’s everything you need to know to be confident that the interest on your business loan is tax deductible.